Article Content

 Weight is a force that we get when we multiply mass by by acceleration due to gravity.

-Because gravity is a vector that always points down, your weight is a vector that will also always point directly down.
+And since gravity is a vector that always points down, your weight is also a vector that will always point directly down.

 All objects, on earth, will have weight.